Choosing Wisely at SickKids

 Information for health-care providers

-Implementing our Choosing Wisely recommendations provided an opportunities for meaningful discussion, education, and quality initiatives and has generated measurable improvements.
+Implementing our Choosing Wisely recommendations provides opportunities for meaningful discussion, education, and quality initiatives and has generated measurable improvements.
 Outside of SickKids, our recommendations have been disseminated nationally and internationally to help educate the greater paediatric provider population through presentations and publications, and being featured by Canadian Paediatric Society, Pediatric Academic Societies and Choosing Wisely Canada.
 Our methods for implementation have also been shared with other paediatric institutions to help them conceptualize and implement recommendations of their own.

 Although the implementation strategies for our Choosing Wisely recommendations varied, we have identified a number of enablers for success.
 These include: